 Taking a walk: Take breaks throughout the day by taking a walk.
 Look for objects with certain attributes while walking to increase awareness of your surroundings (e.g. five things that are green).
 Try stopping and smelling plants, and expressing gratitude for the things around you.

 Mindfulness involves more than one practice.
 Bloom Yoga 4 Kids incorporates journaling, art, and dance as a conduit for emotional balance.
-These practices may be thought of as special interests, however they have little to do with talent when it comes to mindfulness.
 Using these art forms as daily practices for the simple purpose of emotional release–rather than a skill they must improve–contributes to a child’s emotional health.
 Help them find a practice that inspires them, so that each day it will be something they return to with enthusiasm.